heavyai/google-analytics-1/README.md

 # google-analytics
 An easy-peasy method to import Google Analytics data into MapD and make it actionable.

-Extract Google Analytics data given the account OAuth credentials and profile id.
-The extracted data in CSV format is then loaded into MapD using pymapd - a pythonic interface to MapD's SQL engine.
-Create sample dashboard(s) with some relevant charts.
+Download the different metrics from Google Analytics account in CSV format and upload the data into MapD Core database.
+You can then use MapD Immerse platform to explore the GA metrics visually.

+Usage:
+Git clone
+Copy the client_secrets.json corresponding to the Google Analytics Service Account to this directiory
+$ python mapd_ga_data.py